Code-Institute-Submissions/project1-aeronautiqa/README.md

 Due to character of AeronautIQa's business, majority of contracts is won by direct response to public call for tenders.
 The main goal of the website is to support bidding activity and provide secondary marketing channel.

 A potential customer is mainly interested in AeronatIQa's area of expertise and references from the current and past customers.
+The website provide all this information presented in a logical manner.
+The website also allows potential customers to contact AeronautIQa directly.

 Presentation of Expertise: